programminghistorian/jekyll/lessons/introduction-and-installation.md

 In this opening module you will install the [Python programming language][], the [Beautiful Soup HTML/XML parser][], and a text editor.
 Screencaps provided here come from [Komodo Edit][], but you can use any text editor capable of working with Python.
-Here’s a list of other
+Here's a list of other
 options: [Python Editors][].
-Once everything is installed, you will write your first programs, “Hello World” in Python and HTML.
+Once everything is installed, you will write your first programs, "Hello World" in Python and HTML.

 the Python Programming Language
 -------------------------------